jkillingsworth/jkillingsworth.com/_posts/2018-10-11-least-squares-and-normal-distributions.md

   {% endlatex %}
 </figure>

 The likelihood is equal to the probability density.
-For all data points combined, the likelihood function for a given mean and standard deviation is equal to the product of the density for each data point individually:
+For all data points combined, the likelihood function for a given mean and standard deviation is equal to the product of the density at each individual data point:

 <figure class="equation">
   {% latex 15 %}